potassco/asprilo-encodings/README.md

   * letters **M**, **P**, **P**, and **D** stand for actions *move*, *pickup*, *putdown*, and *deliver*
   * digits **2** and **3** indicated the arity of actions *pickup*, *putdown*, and *deliver*
   * file extensions *lp*, *ilp*, and *clp* stand for regular, incremental, and constraint logic programs
-  * omissions of such indicators ae treated liek wildcards
+  * omissions of such indicators are treated like wild-cards

 ## Compatibility